I'm Alive (Celine Dion song)

-"I'm Alive" is a song recorded by Canadian recording artist Celine Dion for her seventh English-language album, A New Day Has Come (2002).
-It was released as the album's second single on 9 August 2002 and was also featured in the film Stuart Little 2.
-The song was written and produced by Kristian Lundin and Andreas Carlsson, who already worked with Dion in 1999 on "That's the Way It Is".
+"I'm Alive" is a song by Canadian singer Celine Dion from her seventh English-language album, A New Day Has Come (2002).
+It was written by Kristian Lundin and Andreas Carlsson, and produced by Lundin with additional production by Ric Wake and Richie Jones.
+"I'm Alive" was released as the album's second single on 5 August 2002 by Columbia Records and Epic Records.
+It was also featured in the film Stuart Little 2.
+The uplifting midtempo song received positive reviews from music critics and became a worldwide hit, reaching top 10 in many countries.
+The music video was directed by Dave Meyers.